JetBrains/kotlin-web-site/docs/topics/gradle.md

 | Gradle                | %minGradleVersion%        | %maxGradleVersion%              |
 | Android Gradle plugin | %minAndroidGradleVersion% | %maxAndroidGradleVersion%       |

-For example, the Kotlin Gradle plugin and the `kotlin-multiplatform` plugin %kotlinVersion% require Gradle
+For example, the Kotlin Gradle plugin and the `kotlin-multiplatform` plugin %kotlinVersion% require the mimimum Gradle version of %minGradleVersion% for your project to compile.

-%minGradleVersion% for your project to compile.
-In turn, the maximum fully version that doesn't have deprecated Gradle methods and properties and supports all the current Gradle features is %maxGradleVersion%.
+In turn, the maximum fully supported version is %maxGradleVersion%.
+It doesn't have deprecated Gradle methods and properties and supports all the current Gradle features.

 ## Targeting multiple platforms